haipinglu/my-hugo-academic-web/content/authors/shuo-zhou/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Collaborators
-- Alumni
+# - Alumni
 ---

-Shuo is now an Academic Fellow in our department.
+Shuo is now an Academic Fellow in our school.
 He was a PhD student under the supervision of Haiping from March 2018 to Feb 2022.
 He did his MSc on domain adaptation for brain fMRI classification with Haiping in 2016/17.
 His research focuses on domain adaptation for medical image analysis, particularly domain-independence maximisation for multisource domain adaptation.
-He will start as an Academic Fellow at the University of Sheffield in 2022.
 See [his homepage](https://shuo-zhou.github.io/) for more information.